Violator (company): Violator Management

 In August 1999, under the management of Violator, Mobb Deep released their fourth studio album, Murda Muzik, which was co-executive produced by Chris Lighty, credited as "Baby Chris."
 The album debuted and peaked at number three on the Billboard 200 chart and was later certified platinum by the RIAA for shipping and selling over one million copies, making it the group’s best-selling album.

+Violator Management closed out 2001 with the release of Busta Rhymes's fifth studio album, Genesis.
+Debuting and peaking in the top 10 on the Billboard 200, Genesis was a critical and commercial success, being certified platinum by the RIAA.

 By March 2002, Violator began managing American rapper 50 Cent.
 At the time, 50 Cent was regaining momentum in the industry through the mixtape circuit following his release from Columbia Records and a near-fatal shooting.
 A bidding war between J, Jive, and Universal began in efforts to sign him and release his debut album.
 Lighty and Violator played a key role in managing 50 Cent’s re-emergence, positioning him as a major figure in early 2000s hip-hop and eventually helping negotiate the landmark joint venture deal with Interscope Records in 2002 under the aegis of Eminem's Shady Records and Dr. Dre's Aftermath Entertainment.

 In January 2003, gunmen fired shots at Violator's headquarters.
 The attackers targeted the 11th-floor office's reception area, shooting at its metal and glass doors before fleeing.
 No injuries were reported, as no one was in the reception area at the time.
 Lighty and other staff were present but unharmed.
 Police and Violator Management declined to comment on the incident.
 That February, 50 Cent released his debut album, Get Rich or Die Tryin'.
 Highly anticipated, the album debuted and peaked at number one on the Billboard 200, with first week sales of over 870,000 copies.
-As of 2025, the album has been certified 9x platinum by the RIAA for total sales of nine million units in America.
+As of 2025, the album has been certified 9× platinum by the RIAA for total sales of nine million units in America.

+In March 2005, 50 Cent released his second studio album, The Massacre, under Violator Management.
+The album set a record as the sixth fastest selling album since Nielsen SoundScan started tracking albums in 1991, with 1.14 million albums sold in four days.
+The album was a commercial success, and was only 32,000 records away from being the best-selling album of the year.
+The Massacre included the hit single, Candy Shop, which debuted at number 1 on the Billboard Hot 100.
+As of 2025, the album has been certified sextuple platinum in America, with sales in America reaching six million copies.
+It has sold over nine million copies worldwide.

 In November 2006, P. Diddy signed with Violator Management.

-In September 2009, Lighty joined the Advisory Board of Purista premium cocktail mixers to aid in the execution of the company's strategic marketing plans.

-Lighty died on August 30, 2012.